27 Items People Have Splurged on to Help Them Manage Their Chronic Illness

 For more recommendations from our community, check out these 20 heating products that can help relieve pain.

 When you live with chronic illness, you tend to have a lot of downtime.
 Whether you’re on your couch at home, dealing with some unwelcome symptoms or sitting in the waiting room at the doctor’s office, it’s important to find an enjoyable way to pass the time.
 An iPad (or similar tablets) is more compact, lightweight and portable than a computer, but has a much larger screen for you to interact with than your phone.
 You can play games, watch TV, read books, browse social media, listen to music… the possibilities are practically endless.

 “An iPad!”
 Cassidy Galipeau told us.
 “I got it when I was 16 and the font is huge so I can see it.
 I use it every day for entertainment, as I am homebound.”

-Buy the iPad above starting at $329 from Apple.
+Buy the iPad above starting at $369 from Amazon.